Divorce Solicitors in Stockport & Manchester

 If mediation fails and you are unable to come to an agreement with regard to access arrangements for your children, the court will come to a decision about where a child should live and the contact they will have with their other parent.
 This will all be decided in the child’s best interests taking into consideration, the feelings and wishes of the child, the likely effect of the decision on them, their specific emotional, physical and educational needs, the capability of each parent and characteristics of the child such as age, gender, background and anything else that the court considers to be relevant.

-Many divorcing couples opt for what is known as a ‘clean-break’ divorce, which allows them to completely separate their finances without ongoing maintenance payments.
-This is only possible where there are no children involved and means that once a financial agreement has been made neither party will be able to request further maintenance payments or access to assets.
+Many divorcing couples opt for what is known as a ‘clean-break’ divorce, which allows them to completely separate their finances without ongoing spousal maintenance payments.
+When a clean break order has been made neither party will be able to request further maintenance payments or access to assets, but in the event of changing circumstances variations can be made to child maintenance.

 What should I do next?